bkhanhvu/cs152bots/DiscordBot/geedka/explanation.md

 ### Terminals
 `t`

+The actual effects of a terminal are manually programmed, but for our purposes, you can assume they are given.

 ### Embed descriptions
+I have intentionally provided as much flexibility as possible in embed specification, so messages to users are flexible.

+#### The simplest possible embed
+`The quick brown fox jumps over the lazy dog`

+No extra work and a pretty embed is shown with your message.

+#### More complex embeds

-Embeds must be separated in two ways:
+Embeds may be separated in two ways:

 First, the top-level separation, delimited by the `\` character.

 `[field]\[field]\` and so on

-Second, within each field, the title and value of a field must be split by the `^` character.
+Second, within each field, the name and value of a field must be split by the `^` character.

 Therefore, for an embed with two fields, the specification would look as follows:

 `Coincidence?^I do not think so\Mystery?^Maybe\Hotel?^Trivago.`

+#### Titles

+If a field is provided but is not split by `^` characters, it is assumed to be a title.
+I have not checked to see what happens if you try to put multiple titles, but it's likely best if you don't.

 ### Data collect specs
 There are two variants for data collect specs: